jenkinsci/venafi-codesigning-plugin/README.md

 #### Required pipeline parameters

- * `tppName`: The Venafi Trust Protection Platform (TPP) that contains the certificate that the signed file(s) were signed by.
+ * `tppName`: The Venafi TLS Protect Datacenter (formerly known as TPP) that contains the certificate that the signed file(s) were signed by.
  * `file` or `glob`: Specifies the file(s) to verify, either through a single filename, or a glob.
  * `certLabel`: The label of the certificate (inside the TPP) that was used for signing the file(s).
 You can obtain a list of labels with `pkcs11config listcertificates`.